SzymonLisowiec/Sheepbar/README.md

 ## Initialize
-Just add class "sheepbar" for the div element.
+Just add CSS and class "sheepbar" for the div element.
+Manage axis, adding attribute "data-x" and "data-y" with boolean value "true" or "false".
+Do you need textarea?
+You can add "data-editor" attribute.

 ## Constructor
 ```JavaScript